-- 19.1 The Council intends to refer to, or to put in evidence, the documents (or relevant extracts from those documents) which are listed below and which are referred to in this Statement.
-It should however be noted that the Acquiring Authority reserves the right to add to the list as necessary. - London Borough of Ealing (The Green, Southall) Compulsory Purchase Order and Order Schedule 2021 - London Borough of Ealing (The Green, Southall) Compulsory Purchase Order 2021 Order Map - London Borough of Ealing (The Green, Southall) Compulsory Purchase Order 2021 Statement of Reasons - Press Notices advertising making of the Order - Notice of Making of the Order served on Owners - Site Notice Advertising Making of the Order - Planning Permission 215058FULR3 - Ministry of Housing, Communities and Local Government: Guidance on Compulsory purchase process and The Crichel Down Rules, 2019 - London Borough of Ealing Cabinet Report: Southall Big Plan The Green, Southall (14 March 2017) - London Borough of Ealing Cabinet Report: Southall, The Green appointment of a development partner (10 July 2018) - London Borough of Ealing Cabinet Report: The Green, Southall Update (16 June 2021) - The London Plan: the spatial development strategy for greater London, 2021 - London Borough of Ealing: Development (or Core Strategy) DPD (April 2012) - London Borough of Ealing: Development Sites DPD (December 2013) - London Borough of Ealing: Development Management DPD (December 2013) - London Borough of Ealing: Southall The Green SPD (2017) - Southall Opportunity Area Planning Framework (adopted by Ealing Council on 15 July 2014 as a Supplementary Planning Document (SPD) to Ealing's Local Plan and adopted by the Mayor of London on 16 July 2014 as Supplementary Planning Guidance (SPG) to the London Plan).
+- 17.1 In the event that it becomes necessary to hold a public inquiry into the Order, the Council may refer to the documents listed below.
+This is not an exhaustive list and the Council may also refer to additional documents in order to address any objections made to the Order.
+An updated list would be provided to inform any public inquiry. - London Borough of Ealing (The Green, Southall) Compulsory Purchase Order and Order Schedule 2021 - London Borough of Ealing (The Green, Southall) Compulsory Purchase Order 2021 Order Map - Ministry of Housing, Communities and Local Government: Guidance on Compulsory purchase process and The Crichel Down Rules, 2019 - London Borough of Ealing Cabinet Report: Southall Big Plan The Green, Southall (14 March 2017) - London Borough of Ealing Cabinet Report: Southall, The Green appointment of a development partner (10 July 2018) - London Borough of Ealing Cabinet Report: The Green, Southall Update (16 June 2021) - The London Plan: the spatial development strategy for greater London, 2021 - London Borough of Ealing: Development (or Core Strategy) DPD (April 2012) - London Borough of Ealing: Development Sites DPD (December 2013) - London Borough of Ealing: Development Management DPD (December 2013) - London Borough of Ealing: Southall The Green SPD (2017) - Southall Opportunity Area Planning Framework (adopted by Ealing Council on 15 July 2014 as a Supplementary Planning Document (SPD) to Ealing's Local Plan and adopted by the Mayor of London on 16 July 2014 as Supplementary Planning Guidance (SPG) to the London Plan).